just-evv/brain-games/README.md

 * Calculator.
 Offers arithmetic operations calculation
 * Progression.
 Finding a missing number in number sequences
-* Even.
+* Even numbers.
 Determination if the given number is even
 * GCD.
 Finding the Gratest Common Divisor of given numbers
-* Prime.
+* Prime numbers.
 Determination if the given number is prime

 ### Installation